broadinstitute/castnet/README.md

 # CastNet
-Turn your URL requests into Cypher!
-Did you ever want to use a REST web interface to update Graph database records (and retrieve via GraphQL), but didn't want to handle each individual endpoint on a server?
-Then this might be for you!
+*** This package is in the very early stages of testing.
+Do not use for production. ***

 `pip install castnet`

-CastNet is a REST-CRUD middleware package designed for interacting with a Neo4j Graph Database through a web server, automatically routing and transforming requests from the front end into CYPHER queries.
-Castnet automatically handles
-* Create: POST
-* Update: PATCH
-* Delete: DELETE

-...and

-* Retrieve: GraphQL (Through POST)
+CastNet is a schema based low level Neo4j connection interaction library your Python back end, enabling easy type conversions and generalized CRUD endpoints (including GraphQL).

+CastNet does not want to take over your backend, it just wants to help out.
+You still control routing, auth, and deployment.

+Each node by default has an automatically generated ID, a user-specified name which should be unique to that label, and a description.
 Incoming URL requests are transformed to their labels by a route-label table and types/relationships are automatically cast from the incoming JSON based on a schema.

-Each node by default has an automatically generated ID, a user-specified name which should be unique to that label, and a description.

-CastNet supports:
+CastNet managed databases support:
-* Attributes
+* Automatic conversion of Route -> node_label/node_id
-* Relationships (and preserves order of same-label nodes!)
+* Automatic conversion of Json->PythonTypes->Neo4jTypes
+* Managed Hierarchy
-* Hierarchies
+* Ordered Relationships
+* Label-level `name` unique constraints (for hierarchy)
-* Simple GraphQL
+* Simple GraphQL Read-only endpoint

-* Per-label basis `name` uniqueness
+And Coming soon:
-* Logging function to record changes.
+* Logging function to record changes
+* Callbacks for custom behavior

 ## How to Use
 1. Define a schema